spences10/sveltekit-and-the-content-layer/slides.md

 <!--
 My name is Scott, I'm a developer advocate for GraphCMS

+GraphCMS is a headless API content management system and, we really pride ourselves on delivering structured content at scale

+We’re one of the first, if not the first headless GraphQL based CMS’

 I'm a massive Jamstack enthusiast

-I'm helping out with organising the Svelte LDN meetup, next one is Dec 13th if you're interested
+I'm helping out with organising the Svelte LDN meetup

 Currently helping out with the Svelte Sirens project GraphCMS integration with Brittany Postma